 - Click Manage Lists, then Create New List.

-- Name your list SurveyResults.
+- Name your list SurveyResults (no space).

-- Leave the defaults in List Properties.
+- Leave the other defaults in List Properties.

 The next step is to design the survey so that it will request the information needed in the correct types for your results table.